 The Goldendoodle Association lists a petite Goldendoodle as their smallest size.
 This size range includes the toy, Micro mini and teacup Goldendoodles.
 Breeders state that a petite Goldendoodle is under 14 inches tall and weighs less than 25 pounds.

-How big is a medium sized Goldendoodle when fully grown?
+How big are medium Goldendoodles when fully grown?

 The estimated size range of a Medium Goldendoodle when fully grown is approximately 17 to 21 inches tall and 36-50 lbs.